-Director, Economic Policy Studies and Arthur F. Burns Scholar in Political Economy, American Enterprise Institute; Author of The American Dream Is Not Dead: (But Populism Could Kill It)..
+Director, Economic Policy Studies and Arthur F. Burns Scholar in Political Economy, American Enterprise Institute; Author, The American Dream Is Not Dead: (But Populism Could Kill It)..

 Michael R. Strain is the Director of Economic Policy Studies and the Arthur F. Burns Scholar in Political Economy at the American Enterprise Institute (AEI), where he oversees the Institute’s work in economic policy, financial markets, international trade and finance, tax and budget policy, welfare economics, health care policy, and related areas.